vmware-samples/packer-examples-for-vsphere/docs/getting-started/configuration.md

 vm_dns_list   = [ "172.16.11.4", "172.16.11.5" ]
 ```

+#### Storage Customization

 !!! note

-    Static IP assignment is available for certain Linux machine images.
+    Storage settings are available for certain Linux machine images.

     For details on which distributions are compatible, please refer to the [Linux Distributions] table.

-### Linux Storage

 Edit the `config/linux-storage.pkrvars.hcl` file to configure a partitioning scheme: